This post may contain affiliate links. Please read our disclosure policy.

 Step Seven: Prep the Rolls

 Add the two halves of the rolls to the prepared sheet pan.
 Flip so that the tops of the buns and the bottom of the rolls are face-side up.
 Using a pastry brush, coat with the melted butter and flip over on the sheet so that the butter side is facing down.
 Using a rubber spatula, coat the surface of the rolls with the pepperoncini spread, ensuring you get all the way to the corners.
 Layer on 4 slices of provolone to each half.
-Transfer to the oven on the middle rack and cook for 7-10 minutes until the bottom side of the rolls are golden and crisp and the cheese is bubbly and melted.
+Transfer to the oven on the middle rack and cook for 7 to 10 minutes until the bottom side of the rolls are golden and crisp and the cheese is bubbly and melted.
 Remove from the oven carefully.

 Step Eight: Assemble